A topic from the subject of Organic Chemistry in Chemistry.

 Natural Products

-Many foods, such as fruits, vegetables, and meat, contain organic compounds that contribute to their taste, color, and nutritional value.
-Natural products from plants, such as essential oils and alkaloids, have been used for centuries in traditional medicine and are now incorporated into modern pharmaceuticals.
+Many foods, including fruits, vegetables, and meats, owe their taste, color, and nutritional value to organic compounds.
+For centuries, natural products derived from plants, such as essential oils and alkaloids, have been used in traditional medicine and continue to be incorporated into modern pharmaceuticals.
+Examples include the use of salicylic acid from willow bark as a precursor to aspirin, and the various alkaloids used in pain management and other medicinal applications.

 Synthetic Polymers